 Save to Pinterest

-Save to Pinterest My youngest always insists on adding extra cucumber slices and a surprise treat for his friends.
+My youngest always insists on adding extra cucumber slices and a surprise treat for his friends.
 The whole family enjoys building their own tray with favorite ingredients.

 Required Tools